Troubleshooting Technical Problems

 Check the time of day

-Some library website functions (account access, placing holds, location/status of materials) are not available for up to an hour starting at approximately 6 a.m.
-Eastern Time daily.
-This time is scheduled for website maintenance.
+At approximately 6:00 a.m.
+Eastern Time daily, some library website functions (account access, placing holds, location/status of materials) are not available for about 15 minutes due to website maintenance.

 Check your bookmarks